For years I was the dependable one.

 But the longer you stay, the more invisible you feel.

-“How do I explain this without sounding bitter, defensive, or broken?”
+“How do I explain this without sounding bitter or broken?”

-Because in the professional world, reputation is currency.
+In professional life, your reputation is your currency.

-And losing that, after years of loyalty and results, cuts deeper than any pink slip ever could.
+Losing that, after years of loyalty and results, hurts more than the job loss itself.

-For years, we’ve been told that staying put is the safest move.
+You have probably been told that staying is the safest move.

 How to talk about an exit without oversharing.